NexusMutual/docs/docs/rwi-vault/yield-structure/bonuses/nav-calculation.md

 Calculated as <code>Cover Amount in USDC * Annual Cost of Cover * (Cover Days Remaining / 365)</code>

+Annual Cost of Cover is the annualized premium rate the Vault Operator pays for the Baseline Yield Cover.
+The protocol quotes the rate at each cover purchase or renewal.
+The vault's financial model assumes 3% per year.

 **Pre-funded Cover Fee Asset**

 The purpose of this item is to smooth out the impact on NAV of the NXM Grant used to pay early Baseline Yield Cover fees.